ignfab/voxatile/docs/usage/parameters/TileTasks.md

 Renders buildings using selected models as buildings footprint.

-Building height is given by `height` metadata (the behavior of this renderer is undefined if value is missing, negative or zero).
+Building height is given by `height` metadata (the behavior of this task is undefined if value is missing, negative or zero).

 #### Extra parameters